vashman/web_meda/README.md

-Web Multi-Media Demostration
+﻿Web Multimedia Demonstration
 ==========================================================================

 Purpose
 ==========================================================================
-To test how different types fo browswers and mult-media interact.
-The website will provide the users with an opptinutiy to compare and contrast the content.
-It will also allow the users to test tequinies used to display the content easilty.
+To test how different types of browsers and multimedia interact.
+The website will provide the users with an opportunity to compare and contrast the content.
+It will also allow the users to test techniques used to display the content easily.

-Audidence
+Audience
 ==========================================================================
-* Website Desginers
+* Website Designers
 * Browser Users
 * Developers

 Contents
 ==========================================================================
-* Code Exmaples
+* Code Examples
-* Code Demostrations
+* Code Demonstrations
-* Embeded Media
+* Embedded Media
 * Code Descriptions
 * Live data